TheThingsIndustries/lorawan-stack-docs/doc/content/api/concepts/fieldmasks/_index.md

 aliases: ["reference/api/field-mask"]
 ---

-{{% tts %}} APIs use field masks to specify a subset of fields that should be returned by a reading request, or to specify fields that should be updated in a writing request.
+{{% tts %}} APIs use field masks (on supported APIs) to specify a subset of fields that should be returned by a reading request, or updated in a writing request.

 <!--more-->

-API request messages which support a `field_mask` field support selecting fields to operate on.
+These requests support a `field_mask` field for selecting fields to operate on.
 By default, these API requests will not return or update most fields, unless they are specified in a field mask.

 The following fields are **always returned**: